ClusterLLM: Large Language Models as a Guide for Text Clustering: Experiments

-In Table~\ref{tab:perspective_sota} and Table~\ref{tab:perspective_sota_app}, we compare {\model} with baselines on clustering quality with known granularity.
-We only conduct main experiments on small-scale datasets to reduce the computational costs.
-We show three variants of our method: {\model}-E and {\model}-I adopt E5 and Instructor as their embedders respectively. {\model}-I-iter applies the entire framework in iterative manner for twice.
-All of these variants use GPT-3.5 for prediction.
-We have the following observations: (1) Both E5 and Instructor significantly outperform GCD methods with few-shot annotations.
-This implies pre-training quality is especially important to discovering new categories.
-(2) Both {\model}-E and {\model}-I improves upon or perform similar with their original embedders consistently.
-For example, {\model}-I increases the performance by $6.28\%$ on Bank77 and $6.71\%$ on FewRel.
+We show main results with small-scale datasets in Table~\ref{tab:perspective_sota}.
+We show several variants of our method: {\model}-I(E) adopt Instructor or E5 as embedders. {\model}-I(E)-iter applies the entire framework twice in an iterative manner by using previous fine-tuned model as initialization and the $1,024$ triplets inferred from new embeddings for fine-tuning.
+All of these use GPT-3.5 for prediction.
+We make the following observations: (1) {\model} consistently improves upon both embedders.
+For example, {\model}-I increases the performance by $6.71\%$ on FewRel. {\model}-E increases the performance by $9.19$ on Bank77.
 However, we do observe that on Massive(D) and CLINC(D), there are no improvements.
-(3) With the same embedder, {\model}-I outperforms SCCL-I by $2.36\%$ on average.
-However, on GoEmo, Massive(D) and CLINC(D), SCCL-I is more effective than {\model}-I. (4) {\model}-I-iter further improves upon {\model}-I for most datasets.
-For instance, on FewNerd, the performance is improved by $3.28\%$ over {\model}-I.
+(2) {\model} outperforms deep clustering and self-supervise baselines.
+For instance, {\model}-I surpasses self-supervise-I on most datasets except for two and it is also better than SCCL-I on $11$ over $14$ datasets.
+Furthermore, these improvements are consistent across both reported metrics.
+(3) Combined with the results in Appendix~\ref{sec:more_iterations}, applying {\model} iteratively is beneficial, emphasizing the potential of further improvements.